MANOJ1509-behera/Kubernetes/Tuto_Kubernetes/Namespace/readme.md

 -->  kubectl create namespace (namespace name)  (to create namespace using kubectl way)

+--> kubectl apply -f filename.yaml (after creating .yaml file and .yml file we can apply it is the declerative way of creating namespace)

 --> kubectl get namespaces (to get all the namespaces)

 --> kubectl get all (to get all the resources present in the default namespaces)